DM582 - Advanced Algorithms

 After the preparation time, the actual exam takes place.
 This part also lasts approximately 25-30 minutes.
 You should start by presenting material related to the question you drew.
 Aim for a reasonably high pace and focus on the most interesting material related to the question.
 You may bring a short list of keywords for the actual exam to remember what you have decided to present.
 Thus, you are not supposed to use note material, textbooks, transparencies, computer, etc. for this part.

-We, the examinator and the censor, will supplement with specific questions when appropriate, and after a while, we will end the discussion of the exam question that you drew and turn to material from other parts of the curriculum.
-Note that all of this as well as discussion between examinator and censor about the grade is included in the 25-30 minutes, so you only have 10-12 minutes for your own presentation.
+We, the examiner and the censor, will supplement with specific questions when appropriate, and after a while, we will end the discussion of the exam question that you drew and turn to material from other parts of the curriculum.
+Note that all of this as well as discussions between examiner and censor about the grade is included in the 25-30 minutes, so you have about 12-13 minutes for your own presentation.

-Some of the questions below cover a whole lecture or more, so you will have to choose what to cover.
+Most of the questions below cover a whole lecture or more, so you will have to choose what to cover.
 You will of course also be evaluated based on your selection of material.
 If you only present the simplest material, you limit the grade you can obtain.
 On the other hand, a good presentation of the simple material is better than a poor presentation of the harder material.
-For most questions, it is natural to first sketch the algorithm or data structure and then present essential elements of the analysis, keeping in mind that you should focus on parts that you understand.
+For most questions, it is natural to first sketch the algorithm or data structure and then present essential elements of the analysis.
+In most cases, a complete treatment of the analysis is the harder part of the question, but will therefore also enable you to demonstrate the best understanding of the material.
+Notice that some chapters in the textbook start with some motivating example.
+Don't spend too much (or any) time on those.
+It is the core algorithms and data structures we would like to hear about.

 Further Advice for an Oral Exam